MentorDevs/learning-tasks/stage-1.md

 > - Use the h1 css selector to set the h1 text color to #fff.
 > - Create a header class to style the header tag and set its background color to #dad208
 > - Create container and container wide classes to help you layout the html content
-> - Use the type:submit attribute selector to style the form submit button
+> - Use the type:submit attribute selector to style the form submit button.
+The background color is #b366c1 and the text color #fff.
+Use a border radius of 5px with no border and padding top and bottom of 10px and left and right 20px.

 Font sizes, font-family, font degradation
 > - Change the font size for the h1 element to 3rem.
+> - Set the paragraph and form font sizes to 1.31rem.
 > - Set the font family on body to 'Fjalla One'.
 > - Set the font family on body to degrade to sans-serif if 'Fjalla One' is not available.